WesleyJw/Learning/Python/WebScraping/WebScraping.md

 from urllib.error import HTTPError from bs4 import BeautifulSoup

-# We scraping the web blog of a jornalist of the Cabrobó city.
+# Lets to start with a scraping from a blog of the Cabrobó town.
-# The Blog report of the onion price by week in the ceasa City.
+# The Blog report of the onion price by week in the ceasa town.
 # Get the title of the onion report in the fisrt page of cotation onion.
 # We have 32 cotaion onion pages.
 Get the titles of the first page.
-# This titles has the url to page with onion contation of the week
+# This titles has the url to page with onion weekly price.

 try:
     html = urlopen(